jvson03/web-template/README.md

 ## Website Template #1

-Website templates that I'm making to "show off" my skills.
+Website templates that I'm making to test my skills.
 Feel free to use and modify them to your liking.

 ## Authors